 Theft is one of the biggest risks to your bike, so having bike theft insurance to cover against it is a key part of any bicycle insurance policy.
 You need to look at:

-The maximum cover each policy offers
+The maximum cover each bike theft insurance policy offers

+Even if you buy bike theft insurance, UK providers will not cover everything.
 There will be some situations when your insurer will not cover the theft of your bike; these are called policy exclusions, and can include:

 If your bike has not been secured correctly using an approved lock

 If you leave your bike unattended for more than 12 hours

 If your bike is stolen while you use it to earn money, for example as a courier

 Any theft where you cannot give proof of ownership

 Read the bicycle theft insurance policy document carefully to make sure you know when your bike is fully protected.
 You can check what locks you need to use to secure your bike here.